JamesVentures/james/README.md

-  help                          Prints this message james-deploy                 Deploys a new instance of the James DAO james-process-proposal       Processes a proposal james-ragequit               Ragequits, burning some shares and getting tokens back james-submit-proposal        Submits a proposal james-submit-vote            Submits a vote james-update-delegate        Updates your delegate
+  help                          Prints this message james-deploy                 Deploys a new instance of the James DAO james-process-proposal       Processes a proposal james-ragequit               Ragequits, burning some bonds and getting tokens back james-submit-proposal        Submits a proposal james-submit-vote            Submits a vote james-update-delegate        Updates your delegate